x1nixmzeng/project-grabbed/README.md

 * `src/ghoulies` - main project for Grabbed by the Ghoulies
 * `src/kameo` - main project for Kameo

-(there are other games here)
+(see the table above for the full list of supported games)

-The main .exe apps are stored in `src/tools`
+The main apps are stored in `src/tools`

 * `src/tools/hashlookup` - reverse hash lookup for Grabbed by the Ghoulies, Kameo, and Pinata
 * `src/tools/demandinfo` - loose bundle extractor for Grabbed by the Ghoulies

-(there are several misc apps here)
+(there are various here)

 ## See Also